 Who Should Attend TODG?

-Shippers / Receivers and material handlers, both workers and supervisors, truck drivers and Joint Health And Safety Committee Members.
+Shippers / Receivers and material handlers, both workers and supervisors, and truck drivers.

 Where Do We Train For Dangerous Goods Training?